Winterbraid/pokefarm-custom-css/README.md

 A collection of custom CSS rulesheets for PokéFarm Q

 ## aboutme-pokepanel-template.css
 CSS I use for my About section.
 Turns default interactive pokepanels into compact buttons (fits 3 per line).
-Wrap everything in [center] tags for proper spacing, use unordered lists for text.
+Wrap everything in `[center]` tags for tigher vertical spacing, use unordered lists for text.

 ## egg-labels.css
 Reveals the names of eggs (even unhatched ones) in Lab, Party, Shelter and Daycare (requires SpyGlass). ***Only fully tested and supported in Chrome!*** Notably, this is an experimental feature in Firefox and requires [enabling the `:has` selector flag](https://stackoverflow.com/questions/73936048/how-do-you-enable-has-selector-on-firefox).
 Even then, in Firefox the Lab labels don't seem to work properly, but the other labels should.